Criomby/hubspool/README.md

 # Q_Hub_Data_Analysis
-A data analysis program for .csv files exported from Hubspot creating several metrics.
+A data analysis program for .csv files exported from Hubspot creating and exporting several quantitative and qualitative metrics.